dharmafly/connect-ratelimit/README.md

 The middleware takes an options object with the following parameters:

-- `whitelist`: An array of strings representing clients you wish to apply to the whitelist catagory. eg. `['127.0.0.1']` for local development.
+- `whitelist`: An array of strings representing clients you wish to apply to the whitelist category. eg. `['127.0.0.1']` for local development.
-- `blacklist`: An array of strings representing clients you wish to apply to the blacklist catagory.
+- `blacklist`: An array of strings representing clients you wish to apply to the blacklist category.
 - `end`: A boolean when set to false (default true) the connect chain will continue even if a client has exceeded the ratelimit.
 The `response` object is augmented with the `ratelimit` namespace. `response.ratelimit` exposes an object which contains the various details about the client including if they have past their limit as well as all other recorded clients.
 This is useful if you wish to supply your own error response to the client or any other logic.
-- `catagories`: An object representing the various *total requests* per *time* for each catagory type.
+- `categories`: An object representing the various *total requests* per *time* for each category type.
 See below.

-### Configuring the different catagories
+### Configuring the different categories

-The `catagories` property of the options object for the connect-limiter allows you to specify different `totalRequests` and `every` for specific catagories.
+The `categories` property of the options object for the connect-limiter allows you to specify different `totalRequests` and `every` for specific categories.

-A fully configured value of the `catagories` property could like this:
+A fully configured value of the `categories` property could like this:

 ```JavaScript
 {